We also have information available on Kreuzwertheim, and sources upon request.

-In the spring of 1752, Michael Lutz of Kreuzwertheim Germany, born there on the 7th of April 1723, applied for permission to emigrate to the new world.
+In the spring of 1752, Michael Lutz of Kreuzwertheim Germany, born there on the 7th of April 1723, applied for permission to immigrate to the new world.
 He was 29 years of age.
-He had been married in 1747 to Anna Walburgis Weissler and had two children, Anna Catharina, born 11 January 1749, and Peter born 12 March 1751.
+He had been married in 1747 to Anna Walburgis Weissler and had two children: Anna Catharina, born 11 January 1749, and Peter, born 12 March 1751.

 THE DAY OF DECISION